-

 Youtube has videos to help prep for the test. type something along the line of ” ham technician class ” and pick from the list

-There are several books that can be had, amazon or other online seller, to help studysearch for “online ham test” there is one I found and clicked into, did not continue on.
+search for “online ham test” there is one I found and clicked into, did not continue on.
 Read the requirements for taking the test online.

 I am working on taking my license, however I am not proceeding as fast as I would like due to other things happening.